 Traits of a Professional Surety Bond Producer

-Surety companies heavily relies on a surety bond producer’s assessment.
+Surety companies heavily rely on a surety bond producer’s assessment.
 A principal’s bonding need will depend on how good the surety bond producer is, and the barometer for that standard is summed up in these six traits:

 - He or she must be highly knowledgeable